liu-du/blog/content/about.md

 date: "2018-01-01"
 ---

-I am a learner.

-haha!!
+I am an actuarial analyst working at [Taylor Fry](http://www.taylorfry.com.au/), Sydney.
+I studied actuarial science and statistics at the Australian National University.

-One day I realized I should try to write about what I learned - it could be an effective way to turn passive learning into active/creative thinking.
-I also hope to share my findings and random thoughts with people and find people who share passions with me.
+Inspired by [Yihui](https://yihui.name), I realize I should try to write about what I'm learning - it could be an effective way to turn passive learning into active/creative thinking and consolidate my thoughts.
+I also hope my posts can help others as well as helping me.
+And I wish to connect with people who share similar passions.